KyleDuBray/Survey-Savvy/README.md

 with only the corresponding string values in them (which match those in your .env file).

 Run `docker compose -f docker-compose-dev.yaml up` to start up the Nginx, PHP, and MySQL containers locally.
+The volumes create the following:
+A `logs` directory that contains php and nginx logs.
+A `mysql-data` directory for database persistence.
+Between Compose runs, this directory can be deleted to start from a fresh database.

 ## Docker Image Information